p-stojkovski/learning-notes/architecture/Microservices.md

 - Service meshes shift the responsibility for inter-service communication out of the individual service and into a mesh.
 (Load balancing, correlation ids...)
 - Service Mesh focuses on internal communication and managing traffic between services.

+**Real-World Examples: API Gateway vs. Service Mesh**

+**API Gateway:**

+Imagine a large e-commerce website.
+Customers (clients) can browse products, add them to carts, and checkout.
+This involves interacting with various backend services:

+- Product Catalog Service: Provides product information (images, descriptions, prices).
+- Shopping Cart Service: Tracks items added to the cart and manages quantities.
+- Payment Processing Service: Handles secure payment transactions.
+- Order Management System: Processes orders and tracks fulfillment.

+The API Gateway acts as the single entry point for customers.
+It receives requests from users, like adding an item to the cart.
+Then:

+- Authenticates the user to ensure they are allowed to access the website.
+- Routes the request to the appropriate backend service (Product Catalog or Shopping Cart).
+- Aggregates data from multiple services (e.g., product details and cart contents) to return a complete response to the user.
+- Enforces security policies like rate limiting to prevent abuse.
+- Logs and monitors API activity.

+**Service Mesh:**

+Behind the scenes, the backend services (Product Catalog, Shopping Cart, etc.) communicate with each other to fulfill user requests.
+A Service Mesh manages this internal communication traffic.
+Here's how it helps:

+- Service discovery: Helps services find each other dynamically, even if they move to different servers.
+- Load balancing: Distributes requests across multiple instances of a service for optimal performance.
+- Resilience: Ensures requests are delivered even if one service experiences an issue.
+- Security: Enforces encryption and authentication for secure communication between services.
+- Monitoring: Helps track service health and identify potential problems.

+In this example:
+- The Shopping Cart service might call the Product Catalog service to get details about a specific item.
+- The Order Management System might call the Payment Processing service to verify payment before completing an order.
+- The service mesh handles all these internal service-to-service interactions, making it easier for developers to build and manage the e-commerce system.

 ### Optimize for rate of change
 - When you are architecting your system constantly ask yourself, how do I optimize my rate of change?
 - How do I ensure different components of my system ca be shiped indenpentently with little chance of taking eachother down.